Amador Ledger-Dispatch: Amador Ledger

 On October 27, 1855, the first edition of the Volcano Weekly Ledger was published by Thomas A. Springer and Edward B. Daingerfield in Volcano, California.
 After 18 months, Springer relocated the paper to Jackson and relaunched it as The Weekly Ledger on April 18, 1857.
 The name was changed again to the Amador Weekly Ledger on October 24, 1857.
 Springer was elected state printer in 1871 and he retired from the paper.
 He then leased it to Robert M. Briggs and Grant H. Springer.
 In 1873, Briggs and John A. Eagan bought the Ledger from Springer.

 In 1875, Richard Webb, a newsman who grew up in Australia and graduated from the Congregational College of Victoria, bought a half-interest in the paper and soon became the sole proprietor.
 Webb was formerly connected with the Sutter Creek Independent.
 In the 1881 book "History of Amador County," author J.D.
 Mason wrote that Webb wielded "a sarcastic pen, and frequently got into personal difficulties and occasionally a libel suit through his unsparing denunciations.
 Webb sold the paper in 1892 to William A. Newsum and H.N.
 Calkins.
 In 1894, Webb started another paper called the Amador Republican.
 In 1900, the Amador County Publishing Company, owned by Webb, acquired the Ledger from Newsum and then discontinued the Republican.

 Webb died in April 1915.
 His estate sold the Ledger that September to Oran Achilles King, former owner of the Walnut Creek Courier.
 King leased the paper in 1923 to William C. Copeman.
 Copeman eventually acquired ownership and leased the paper in 1931 to Romauld "Bud" Huberty and Ambrose "Babe" Garbarini.
 The two men acquired ownership in 1934 and operated the Ledger for decades.
-In 1968, the E Clampus Vitus held a parade and dedicated a bronze plague to commemorate the paper.
+In 1968, the E Clampus Vitus held a parade and dedicated a bronze plaque to commemorate the paper.
 In 1977, Mike and Pam Bohl, owners of the Amador Progress News, acquired the Ledger from Garbarini.
 At that time the Ledger was the fourth oldest weekly paper in the state and had a circulation of 2,700.
 Garbarini continued to write for the paper on a typesetting machine and penned a column called "As We Think About it."